Rep. Ron Wright has died after battle with covid-19

-Wright had announced on Jan.
+Wright had announced Jan.
 21 that he tested positive for the coronavirus “after coming in contact with an individual with the virus last week.”
-He is the first sitting member of Congress to die after battling covid-19.
+He is the first sitting member of Congress to die after battling covid-19, the disease caused by the coronavirus.

 “As friends, family, and many of his constituents will know, Ron maintained his quick wit and optimism until the very end.
 Despite years of painful, sometimes debilitating treatment for cancer, Ron never lacked the desire to get up and go to work, to motivate those around him, or to offer fatherly advice,” his office said.

+The House held a moment of silence to remember Wright on Monday after convening for a brief pro forma session.

 Wright was reelected to a second term in November.
-His death will create the fifth special House election of the year so far; campaigning is already underway in three seats vacated or soon to be vacated by Democrats who are joining the Biden administration, and in the 5th District of Louisiana, where Republican Luke Letlow died before taking office.
+His death will create the fifth special House election of the year so far; campaigning is already underway in three seats vacated or soon to be vacated by Democrats who are joining the Biden administration, and in the 5th district of Louisiana, where Republican Luke Letlow died before taking office.

-Letlow, a congressman-elect from Louisiana, died after contracting covid-19 late last year, days before he was scheduled to be sworn into office as a member of Congress.
+Letlow, a 41-year-old congressman-elect from Louisiana, died after contracting covid-19 late last year, days before he was scheduled to be sworn in as a member of Congress.

 Catch up on the most important developments in the pandemic with our coronavirus newsletter.
 All stories in it are free to access.

 The race to fill Wright’s vacancy could unfold quickly.
-Texas law requires special elections to be held between 36 to 50 days after the governor orders them.
+Texas law requires special elections to be held 36 to 50 days after the governor orders them.
 Candidates who file at least 5,000 petition signatures compete in one election, regardless of party; if no candidate wins more than 50 percent of the vote, the top two finishers head to a runoff, regardless of party.

 The 6th Congressional District of Texas, which Wright has represented since 2019, has moved toward Democrats since it was drawn 10 years ago.
-In 2012, Barack Obama lost the district by 17 points; last year, as Democrats invested more in suburban Texas races, Joe Biden lost Wright’s district by just 3 points.
-Wright ran ahead of the president, defeating a Democratic opponent by 9 points.
+In 2012, Barack Obama lost the district by 17 points; last year, as Democrats invested more in suburban Texas races, Joe Biden lost in the district by just three points.
+Wright ran ahead of the president, defeating a Democratic opponent by nine points.

 Wright’s office said he will be “remembered as a constitutional conservative.
 He was a statesman, not an ideologue.”